Best Time to Visit Lyon: Experience the City’s Charm Year-Round

 • Events: The city becomes magical during the Festival of Lights in early December, transforming Lyon into a stunning exhibit of light installations.

 • Pros: Experience a unique celebration with fewer tourists.
-Winter charm abounds, with cozy cafes and holiday markets.
+Winter abounds, with cozy cafes and holiday markets.

 • Cons: It can get quite cold, and some attractions may have reduced hours.